gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 AI systems could continuously scan transactions and facilities against ever-changing sanctions lists and regulatory requirements, and automatically raise concerns should new regulation mandate changes in workflows or practices.

 <b>Smart contracts</b><br>
 AI systems could help create and manage self-executing contracts, with automatic assessment of counterparty risk.
-Smart contract execution with AI could be combined with blockchain technology, where AI could assess the counterparty risk and blockchain to manage and keep transactions bound by pre-agreed code.
+Smart contract execution with AI could potentially be combined with blockchain technology, where AI could assess the counterparty risk and blockchain to manage and keep transactions bound by pre-agreed code.

 <b>Predictive analytics</b><br>
 AI systems could help forecast market trends, commodity prices, and currency fluctuations based on a large amount of publicly available data to optimize trade finance decisions.